 Dr. Floyd Wood

 Dr. Floyd Wood is a psychiatrist at the Royal Ottawa Mental Health Centre (ROMHC) and is a lecturer in the Faculty of Medicine at the University of Ottawa.
 He completed his residency training at University of Ottawa in 2014 where he also completed a fellowship in forensic psychiatry.
 He is currently working in the Integrated Forensics Program, Family Court Clinic, and the Ontario Telehealth Network (OTN) at various correctional institutions.
 In addition to his clinical duties, Dr. Wood is also active in teaching, where he was previously the academic coordinator for the second year psychiatry residents at the University of Ottawa and is currently the site director of education for undergraduate medical education at the Royal Ottawa Mental Health Centre (ROMHC).
 He has won various awards for his research and leadership skills, including the 2015 Fellowship Award from the Canadian Academy of Psychiatry and the Law (CAPL) as well as the Leadership Award during his fourth year of psychiatry residency for his roles as co-chair of the national education committee for psychiatry as well as the University of Ottawa’s psychiatry Residency Training Program.
+Dr. Wood won the award for best Anglophone Case Based Learning Tutor in 2018 from the Department of Psychiatry, University of Ottawa.
 He is currently active in a number of research projects focused on recidivism of sexual offenders as well as predictors of adverse outcomes from early childhood experiences in families involved in the Family Court.
 His personal interests include tennis, curling, running, reading, and spending time with his clowder.

 Dr. Paul Fedoroff